 A recent case I used visual feedback to assist with my TERMINAL knee extension was a young male about 3 weeks s/p R Knee retinacular release, who had been struggling with his quad sets due to lack of full extension, and moderate swelling.
 Swelling and quad inhibition was a major limiting factor, so beyond RICE action, eliminating potential aggravating inputs was desired.

-The young man was unable to SLR without quad lag, and a few degrees shy of locking it out.
+The young man was a few degrees shy of locking it out into extension.
 He reported walking felt a bit unstable when loading on his right (affected) side, and that he couldn’t straighten his leg.
 I had worked on TKE with band alone, quad sets during passive extension, and other means to promote full extension.
 He was still having difficulty with knee extension during gait.

-While working on closed chain knee mechanics, (WARNING: PLUG AHEAD) I used the Motion Guidance device to add some visual incentive to get as much motion possible: I had this patient attempt to touch the laser beam to his toe for about 2 min in standing, first with majority of weight on the uninvolved, then transferring more weight to the involved.
+While working on closed chain knee mechanics, I used the Motion Guidance device to add some visual incentive to get as much motion possible: I had this patient attempt to touch the laser beam to his toe for about 2 min in standing, first with majority of weight on the uninvolved, then transferring more weight to the involved.
 Next I added a little thera-band resistance to the mix for the next few minutes.
-Next I had him walk around the room, and try to get the laser to his toe with each step (this is both fun for the patient, and gives the clinician an idea of just how much their attempts at full extension arecarrying -over togait.
+Next I had him walk around the room, and try to get the laser to his toe with each step (this is both fun for the patient, and gives the clinician an idea of just how much their attempts at full extension are carrying-over to gait.
 After a minute or so and he simply replied “my knee is straight- it feels normal”.

 The visual feedback will allow patients to instantly see what is happening while working on the given task, perhaps most importantly, without thinking of every little thing in the meantime.
 The visual external que is intuitive, and while verbiage like “squeeze here, push back here, lock it in…” can be helpful, things are much more simple, and simple is good.